Megvii-BaseDetection/YOLOX/docs/train_custom_data.md

 ## 2. Create your Exp file to control everything
 We put everything involved in a model to one single Exp file, including model setting, training setting, and testing setting.

-A complete Exp file is at [yolox_base.py](../yolox/exp/yolox_base.py).
-It may be too long to write for every exp, but you can inherit the base Exp file and only overwrite the changed part.
+**A complete Exp file is at [yolox_base.py](../yolox/exp/yolox_base.py).** It may be too long to write for every exp, but you can inherit the base Exp file and only overwrite the changed part.

 Let's still take the [VOC Exp file](../exps/example/yolox_voc/yolox_voc_s.py) for an example.

 We select YOLOX-S model here, so we should change the network depth and width.
 VOC has only 20 classes, so we should also change the num_classes.

-These configs are changed in the inti() methd:
+These configs are changed in the init() methd:
 ```python
 class Exp(MyExp):
     def __init__(self):